What is OCC?

 OCC, founded in 1973, is the world's largest equity derivatives clearing organization.
-We are dedicated to promoting stability and financial integrity in the marketplaces that we serve by focusing on sound risk management principles.
-By acting as guarantor, we ensure that the obligations of the contracts we clear are fulfilled.
+OCC is dedicated to promoting stability and financial integrity in the marketplaces that it serves by focusing on sound risk management principles.
+By acting as guarantor, OCC ensures that the obligations of the contracts it clears are fulfilled.

-As the marketplace evolves, so do our clearing capabilities.
-Although we began as a clearinghouse for listed equity options, we have grown into a globally recognized entity that clears a multitude of diverse and sophisticated products.
-OCC operates under the jurisdiction of both the Securities and Exchange Commission (SEC) and the Commodities Futures Trading Commission (CFTC).
-Under its SEC jurisdiction, OCC clears transactions for put and call options on common stocks and other equity issues, stock indexes, treasury securities, foreign currencies, interest rate composites and single-stock futures.
-As a registered Derivatives Clearing Organization (DCO) under CFTC jurisdiction, we offer clearing and settlement services for transactions in futures and options on futures.
-Additionally, OCC provides central counterparty clearing and settlement services for securities lending transactions.
+As the marketplace evolves, so do the clearing capabilities at OCC.
+Although OCC began as a clearinghouse for listed equity options, it has grown into a globally recognized entity that clears a multitude of diverse and sophisticated products.
+OCC operates under the jurisdiction of both the SEC and the CFTC.
+As a registered clearing agency under SEC jurisdiction, OCC clears transactions for exchange-listed options, security futures and OTC options.
+As a registered derivatives clearing organization under CFTC jurisdiction, OCC offers clearing and settlement services for transactions in futures and options on futures.
+OCC also provides central counterparty clearing and settlement services for securities lending transactions.
 In addition, OCC has been designated as a "systemically important" financial market utility under Title VIII of the Dodd-Frank Act.

 The management of OCC's business affairs is vested in its Board of Directors which includes diverse representation from exchanges, clearing members, public directors and management.
 OCC receives most of its revenue from clearing fees charged to its members.
-We offer volume discounts on fees and, as applicable, refund excess fees to our clearing members.
+OCC offers volume discounts on fees and, as applicable, refunds excess fees to its clearing members.

 The Exchanges and Markets We Serve

-OCC's participant exchanges include: BATS Exchange, Inc., BOX Options Exchange LLC, C2 Options Exchange, Inc., Chicago Board Options Exchange, Inc., International Securities Exchange, LLC, ISE Gemini, LLC, ISE Mercury, LLC, Miami International Securities Exchange, LLC, NASDAQ OMX BX, Inc., NASDAQ OMX PHLX, LLC, NASDAQ Stock Market, LLC, NYSE MKT, LLC, and NYSE Arca, Inc. Our clearing members serve both professional traders and public customers and comprise approximately 120 of the largest U.S. broker-dealers, futures commission merchants and non-U.S. securities firms.
+OCC's participant exchanges include: BATS Exchange, Inc., BOX Options Exchange LLC, C2 Options Exchange, Incorporated, Chicago Board Options Exchange, Incorporated, EDGX Exchange, Inc., International Securities Exchange, LLC, ISE Gemini, LLC, ISE Mercury, LLC, Miami International Securities Exchange, LLC, NASDAQ OMX BX, Inc., NASDAQ OMX PHLX, LLC, The NASDAQ Stock Market LLC, NYSE MKT LLC, and NYSE Arca, Inc. OCC's clearing members serve both professional traders and public customers and comprise approximately 115 of the largest U.S. broker-dealers, futures commission merchants and non-U.S. securities firms.
 OCC's goal is to service clearing members and the exchanges through an operating plan that emphasizes timely, reliable and cost-efficient clearing operations.

 OCC also serves other markets, including those trading commodity futures, commodity options, and security futures.
-We clear futures contracts traded on CBOE Futures Exchange, LLC, ELX Futures, LP, NASDAQ OMX Futures Exchange, Inc., and NYSE Liffe US, LLC, as well as security futures contracts traded on OneChicago, LLC and options on futures contracts traded at NYSE Liffe US, LLC.
+OCC clears futures contracts traded on CBOE Futures Exchange, LLC, ELX Futures, LP, and Nasdaq Futures, Inc., as well as security futures contracts traded on OneChicago, LLC.
 In addition, OCC provides central counterparty services for two securities lending market structures, OCC's OTC Stock Loan Program and Automated Equity Finance Markets, Inc. (AQS), an automated marketplace for securities lending and borrowing.